You’ve got questions. We’ve got answers.

 The Mill Levy Language on the official ballot states the following:

 Shall the City Commission of the City of Great Falls, Montana (the “City”) be authorized to levy mills for the purpose of paying costs of public safety services, including operations, maintenance and certain capital costs of the police department, fire department, city attorney and municipal court services and related public safety expenses?
-If this mill levy proposition is passed, the City will be authorized to levy permanently up to 103.75 mills per year, to raise approximately $10,717,305.
-Based on the taxable value of the City in fiscal year 2023, the property taxes on a home with an assessed market value for tax purposes of $100,000 would increase by $140.06 per year, of $300,000 would increase by $420.18 per year, and of $600,000 would increase by $840.36 per year.
-An increase in property taxes may lead to an increase in rental costs.
+If this mill levy proposition had passed, the City would have been authorized to levy permanently up to 103.75 mills per year, to raise approximately $10,717,305.
+Based on the taxable value of the City in fiscal year 2023, the property taxes on a home with an assessed market value for tax purposes of $100,000 would have increased by $140.06 per year, of $300,000 would have increased by $420.18 per year, and of $600,000 would have increased by $840.36 per year.
+An increase in property taxes may have led to an increase in rental costs.

 Pursuant to Montana Code Annotated (MCA) 15-10-425, the City Commission may ask the voters to exceed the state property tax cap for a specific purpose.
 There are two methods by which voters can approve mills: By amount or by mills